codedellemc/machine/kubernetes-rexray/README.md

 ### Persistent Volume Claims
 The second method involves steps to enable dynamic `Persistent Volumes` through `Persistent Volume Claims`.

+1. Launch a container that has the `kubectl` tool running.

+    ```bash
+    docker run -ti --rm --net=host -v /var/lib/rexray:/var/lib/rexray emccode/hyperkube-amd64:v1.2.0-alpha.8 /bin/bash
+    ```

-1. First we need to create a claim.
+2. First we need to create a claim.
 This is captured in the `myclaim.yml` file and includes a storage class attribute where we defined `volume.alpha.kubernetes.io/storage-class: kubernetes`.
 The `kubernetes` part of this definition is where we can define the different types of storage that may be available.
 This relates to `modules` in REX-Ray.

     Create the claim with the following command.

     ```bash
     ./kubectl create -f myclaim.yml
     ```

-2. Check on the status of the claim.
+3. Check on the status of the claim.
 It should say `Bound` with an associated `Volume` parameter populated with a dynamic name.
 This claim is now ready to be used for a pod.